johnaponte/Docker_test_frps/test_tls_in_vps_1/README.md

-# Exposing Internal Services with FRP and NGINX + TLS
+# Exposing Internal Services with FRP and NGINX + TLS in an external network.
+** No redirection **

-This is a demonstration project that shows how to expose two internal web servers to the internet using [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp), running behind an NGINX reverse proxy with TLS termination on a VPS.
+This is a demonstration project that shows how to expose two internal web servers to the internet using [Fast Reverse Proxy (FRP)](https://github.com/fatedier/frp), running behind an NGINX reverse proxy with TLS termination on a Virtual Private Server (VPS).
+**"No redirection"** means that the proxy serves the route exactly as requested by the client, without modification.
 ---

 ## 🔧 Project Overview

-The project simulates two local clients (`client1` and `client2`), each running a web service (`/test1/` and `/test2/` respectively).
+The project simulates two local clients (Client 1 and Client 2), each running a web service (`/test1/` and `/test2/`, respectively).
 These services are made publicly accessible via a FRP server running in a remote VPS.
 The VPS is also running NGINX to handle TLS and route traffic based on path.

 ---

 ## 🗂 Structure

-After running the provided script, the following structure will be created:
+After running the provided script (`project_template.sh`), the following structure will be created:

 ```
 .